Pod People (band): 2001-2007

 The band had worked on EPs with DW Norton and together they recorded 'Doom Saloon' at Backbeach Studios in Victoria.
 The album was very well received and led to a number of high-profile international supports.
 The Backbeach studio was expensive for the self-funded band but Highbeam Records funded the band to produce the 10-track album over 9 days, including mixing.
 The result was the most realised combination of a style their bio at the time was touting as "stoom" or stoner doom, among others.

 The band had played two supports on successive tours by English doom band Cathedral.
 'Doom Saloon' was sent to Cathedral front man Lee Dorian’s doom label Rise Above Records in the UK, and then the album was secured for an international licence.

 The album received extremely positive reviews worldwide, and a film clip for the opening track "Filling The Void" was added to high rotation on Australian domestic music TV.

 The Australian release included artwork of a 4×3 CD fold-out cut into an upside-down cross showing an interpretation of a map of Inferno from The Divine Comedy by Dante Alighieri.
 This was designed by Roy Torkington of Alchemist, who later joined Pod People.
-The artwork is significant as the band have loosely taken the Divine Comedy as a theme for a three-album series.
+The artwork is significant as the band has loosely taken the Divine Comedy as a theme for a three-album series.

 In 2005 the band, frustrated by the lack of doom acts coming out to Australia, promoted Electric Wizard's first Australian national tour, touring the east coast of Australia.

 2007-2019

 The band had a hiatus whilst recording, yet maintained live shows with bands like Celtic Frost, Clutch and a slew of Australian bands like Whitehorse, Looking Glass, Clagg, Dread, Sons of the Ionian Sea, Grey Daturas and Peeping Tom.

-The band then recorded over late 2007 and early 2008 largely self-financed after the High Beam Music label closed in 2004.
-Toyland Studios in Northcote Melbourne was the first session followed by three follow up sessions at Goatsound Studios.
+The band then recorded in late 2007 and early 2008 largely self-financed after the High Beam Music label closed in 2004.
+Toyland Studios in Northcote Melbourne was the first session followed by three follow-up sessions at Goatsound Studios.

 The ten-track album was recorded with the theme of Purgatory, in keeping with the themes set out on the first album.
 The band had previously worked with Sydney artist Glenn Smith on the Electric Wizard tour, so Smith created a painting for the album cover based on Mount Purgatory.
 The album is entitled Mons Animae Mortuorum, Latin for "Mountain of the souls of the Dead" and was released in 2008.

 They featured at the 2009 Canberra debut of the Doomsday Festival with Looking Glass, Clagg, Agonhymn, Summonus and Space Bong.
 The band played at The Basement, Canberra, with Birushanah and Whitehorse in February 2010.
 They toured until 2011 and then went on hiatus until their return in 2019 at the Sunburn Festival in Melbourne.
 In lieu of Mel Walker, Roy Torkington joined the band as guitarist.